Aleksey Abrikosov: Embalming of Lenin

-On the morning of January 23, 1924, Abrikosov was given the task of embalming Lenin’s body to keep it intact until his burial.
+On the morning of 23 January 1924, Abrikosov was given the task of embalming Lenin’s body to keep it intact until his burial.
 The body is still on permanent display in the Lenin's Mausoleum in Moscow.

 Personal life

 Aleksey Abrikosov was the father of Alexei Abrikosov, a theoretical physicist and a co-recipient of the 2003 Nobel Prize in Physics.

-He died on April 9, 1955 in Moscow aged 80, and was buried at Novodevichy Cemetery.
+He died on 9 April 1955 in Moscow, aged 80, and was buried at Novodevichy Cemetery.

 In popular culture

-Aleksey Abrikosov is believed to be the inspiration for Professor Persikov, the protagonist of Mikhail Bulgakov's novel Fatal Eggs.
+Aleksey Abrikosov is believed to have been the inspiration for Professor Persikov, the protagonist of Mikhail Bulgakov's novel The Fatal Eggs.
 The character's name is a pun, as, in Russian, abrikos means "apricot" and persik means "peach".